 Where do you find a mortgage lender?

-Talk to your Realtor (me), friend or family member for a referral.
+Talk to your Realtor (we may know one of two of those), friend or family member for a referral.
 You want someone that you can trust to provide expert advice and great customer service.
 Most lenders are able to offer comparable interest rates and loan programs.
 In my opinion, it’s better to go with a lender that you know will give personal and professional customer service versus one that has a fancy brand name.

 So how does the process work?